m0ham3dx/mx-Quantum-Computing-Primer/README.md

     A32 --> A321[Packages<br>Tools<br>Test<br> maybe...]
 ```

 > ⚠️ Information contained is subject to my own interpretation, which has been kept to a minimum.
-The bulk of the information has been referenced for known sources.
-I cannot guarantee 100% accuracy.
+The bulk of the information has been referenced.
+I cannot guarantee 100% accuracy😟.

 > 👉 Many concepts contained are an oversimplification of very deep physics and quantum physics/mechanics.
 Where example of the usage of mathematical equations are lacking.
 I may come back to that at  later time.